cogentcore/core/README.md

 * arg view / dialog and button tags

-* DND for slices, trees: need the restore under vp, draw vp sequence to work right -- maybe after new rendering.

 * Structview: condshow / edit

 * keyboard shortcuts -- need to register with window / event manager on a signal list..